Skip to main content

 Autonomy

 Recognises your loss of independence or ability to make certain choices about your life.
+Partners, and some parents and children, are eligible for this compensation.

 Financial loss